158th Airlift Squadron

 The 158th Airlift Squadron (158 AS) is a unit of the Georgia Air National Guard's 165th Airlift Wing (165 AW) located at Savannah Air National Guard Base, Georgia.
-The 158th is equipped with the C-130H Hercules and is operationally-gained by the Air Mobility Command (AMC).
+The 158th is equipped with the C-130J Super Hercules and is operationally-gained by the Air Mobility Command (AMC).

 Overview

-158th Airlift Squadron flies the C-130H3 Hercules, which performs the tactical portion of the airlift mission.
+158th Airlift Squadron flies the C-130J Super Hercules, which performs the tactical portion of the airlift mission.
 The aircraft is capable of operating from rough, dirt strips and is the prime transport for air dropping troops and equipment into hostile areas.